 - Out-of-State: Do not report students who reside in a state other than Washington, unless they are attending an approved out-of-state non-public agency for special education services.
 WAC 392-137-115 defines student residence that includes the expectation that they physically live in Washington for twenty days.
 For a list of approved non-public agencies, refer to OSPI's Special Education Nonpublic Agencies webpage. - State Schools: Do not report students who reside at either the Center for Childhood Deafness and Hearing Loss, also known as the Washington School for the Deaf or the Washington State School for the Blind. - Seattle Children's Hospital: Do not report students who reside at Seattle Children's Hospital.
-OSPI provides separate funding to the hospital to provide an educational program for hospitalized students. - Direct-Funded Technical College: LEAs do not report students enrolled in a direct- funded technical college high school or Open Doors program if there is an Interlocal Agreement in place that states the technical college will be claiming the student's enrollment. - University of Washington: Do not report students enrolled in the University of Washington's transition school or early entrance programs.
+OSPI provides separate funding to the hospital to provide an educational program for hospitalized students. - University of Washington: Do not report students enrolled in the University of Washington's transition school or early entrance programs.
 This enrollment is reported directly to OSPI by the University of Washington. - Foreign Exchange Students on F-1 Visas: Typically, students do not come into the country on F-1 visas.
 However, U.S. immigration law requires certain students to pay the full cost of their education, and LEAs are required by the federal government to collect tuition from the student prior to the issuance of an F-1 visa.
 Tuition-paying students cannot be reported for state funding.

 Students who have been expelled or suspended can be claimed for state funding provided on the monthly count day, they met the definition of an enrolled student, have evidence of participation in a course of study, and do not meet any of the enrollment exclusions.
-The amount of FTE claimed for these students is dependent on the course of study the student is enrolled in and is limited to the rules regarding claiming FTE.
+The amount of FTE claimed for these students is dependent on the course of study the student is enrolled in and is limited to the rules regarding